 One of the Love Revolution’s main message is about environmental consciousness and sustainable development.
 Last year, we put a lot of effort into fulfilling our goals and becoming greener and plan on continuing with this tradition this year.
 The Love Revolution is our way of celebrating, that together, we can achieve sustainable development and environmental awareness in our daily lives.

-Starting this year, you will receive your drinks in reusable cups.
+Continuing last year, you will receive your drinks in reusable cups.
 Buy your first cup (450 HUF), then take your used one back and to receive a new one.
 If you don’t wanna lug your cup around all night then exchange it for a token at any bar and use it later on to redeem a new one.

 Cups cannot be exchanged for money.